ali-h/claimdrop-server/README.md

 # claimdrop-server
 Server for claimdrop on Steem-Engine.
-Claims of Tokens through Steem transfers
+Claims of Tokens through Steem transfers.